 Select the desired date range.

-Unlike the Summary report (performance reporting), Personalization Insights, including Automated Segments, is available only for fixed date ranges: 15 days, 30 days, 45 days, 60 days, and 90 days.
+Unlike the Summary report (performance reporting), Personalization Insights, including Automated Segments, is available only for fixed date ranges: 15 days, 30 days, and 60 days.
 These fixed date ranges allow Personalization Insights to use a large enough range of data to reduce the likelihood that you derive insights from a short-lived pattern in your activity.
 The two decisions you can make for your date range is the “End Date” and the “Duration.”
-You’ll notice that the “Start” is greyed out.
+You’ll notice that the “Start” is grayed out.
 The start date automatically changes based on your selections for the end date and duration.

 Review the Automated Segments report data.